AnggaR96s/Reforestation/README.md

-## I just got fired from a florist, apparently I took too many leaves.
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.